The KELLMAN Prize for Immigrant LITERATURE

 In 2015, the Restless Books Prize for New Immigrant Writing was created to honor outstanding debut literary works by first-generation immigrants whose work examines how immigration shapes our lives, our communities, and our world.
 For the tenth anniversary of the prize, Restless Books’ unstintingly generous board member, Steven G. Kellman—whose grandparents were immigrants to the United States—endowed the prize so that it may continue in perpetuity.
 The award will now be known as the Kellman Prize for Immigrant Literature.
 The winner receives $10,000, a writing residency from Millay Arts, and publication by Restless Books.
 Beginning in 2025, the prize no longer alternates between fiction and nonfiction, but accepts submissions in both genres each year.

-You can browse the work of past prizewinners here.
-The 2025 finalists have been announced by The Common—please enjoy samples of their brilliant work at the link.
-The winner will be announced by LitHub on December 8.
+The 2025 finalists were announced by The Common—please enjoy samples of their brilliant work at the link.
+The winner of the 2025 Restless Books Kellman Prize is Stephen Narain, announced by LitHub on December 8.

 Submissions for the 2026 prize will be open from January 1 through May 31, 2026.
 Click here for guidelines and eligibility details.